Empty Set

 This set has no natural number between 4 and 5, so it is an empty set.

-Is Empty set countable?
-Empty set doesn't have any element to count.
+Is the Empty set countable?
+An empty set doesn't have any elements to count.
 However, the cardinality of an empty set is $0$.
 We can check the cardinality of a set by finding its cardinal number.

 An empty set is a finite set because it has a defined and countable number of elements—specifically, zero.
 Its cardinality is $0$, which means the number of elements in the set is known.